ArpanShettyY/ArpanShettyY/README.md

 - 👋 Hi, I’m @ArpanShettyY
+- 👀 Interested in core computing and designing algorithms
-- 👀 I’m interested in C language and love to develop any kind of application.
+- Love to work in both C and Python
 - Currently doing a degree in CS